impactorbitco/handbook-main/content/ims/policies/HR/Whistleblowing and Non-Retaliation Policy.md

     10. It is best to raise a concern openly, because that makes it easier for Anicca Digital to follow it up.
 Anicca Digital ****will not disclose the whistleblower’s identity without their consent unless there are legal reasons that require them to do so.
 This might be, for example, where their information is about a child or vulnerable adult who is at risk, or where there is a possible criminal offence.
 If this is the case, Anicca Digital may have to tell the police or another official body, or if required to do so by a court.
 Anicca Digital will let the individual know if it has to do this and that this will identify them to another body.
     11. Staff may, if they wish, disclose information anonymously.
 However, it should be noted that in such circumstances, Anicca Digital ****will not be able to contact staff to discuss their concern or ask them for further information, nor will they normally be able to give any feedback about any action it takes, although anonymous whistleblowers may seek feedback through a telephone appointment or by using an anonymised email address.

-6. How Green Orbit Digital Will Respond:
+6. How Impact Orbit Creative Group Will Respond:

 Concerns raised under this policy are thoroughly, promptly, and confidentially investigated.
 The process involves acknowledging receipt, indicating how the matter will be handled, informing the staff of the investigation's progress, and providing timely feedback on outcomes.

 6.1 Investigation and Data Protection:

-Internal investigations are objective and evidence-based, processed in line with Green Orbit Digital's data protection policy.
+Internal investigations are objective and evidence-based, processed in line with Impact Orbit Creative Group's data protection policy.
 The investigation aims to identify and rectify issues, learning lessons to prevent recurrence.

 6.2 Outcome Communication: